This Is What You Came For: Music video

-The official music video for the song directed by Emil Nava with Director of Photography Martin Coppen, edited by Ellie Johnson and produced and projection mapped by Matt Brown, was released to YouTube on 16 June 2016.
+The official music video for the song directed by Emil Nava with Director of Photography Martin Coppen, edited by Ellie Johnson, post production creative and 3D environments by Chris Hoffman, and produced and projection mapped by Matt Brown, was released to YouTube on 16 June 2016.
 In it, a giant white box is shown sitting in a variety of places, such as a misty field and a forest.
 The scene then cuts to Rihanna, dressed in a sparkly blue jumpsuit, singing while standing and dancing inside the box.
 While she performs, graphics are projected onto all 5 sides around her.
 Lasers were the only other effects used with the video projections, and were provided by Dynamic FX.
 These include a variety of video effects and designs, footage of a crowd partying and running horses, and a drawing of a mountain with lightning over it.
 The video technology used for projections blended all angles of the backing video, so it would be displayed without skewing the image and allowing it to play back in a 3D environment.
 This new technology was being used for the first time on this video.
 This video also had many scenes and different cube designs cut from it, as the filming was cut short due to time constrains.
 Calvin Harris makes a brief cameo appearance in the video, driving a sports car (Lamborghini Aventador).
 As the video ends, Rihanna walks outside, revealing the box has been set up on a dark, deserted soundstage.
 Two months after its release, the video reached 500 million views, and on 29 November 2016, the video reached one billion views.
 As of September 2025, it has reached 2.8 billion views, and is the site's 66th most viewed video.